FreeBSD manual

 --symbol-decorator-define DEFINE

-If a DEFINE is passed in with this option, the generated source
+If a DEFINE is passed in with this option, the generated source will

-generated source is being compiled.
-This option is added in
+source is being compiled.

 This option can only be used if --symbol-decorator is used.